hxr413/Harvard-CS50-2023/Week1/README.md

 ### My Assignment Work
 `hello.c`
-`mario_less.c`: for those who are less comfortable with computer science
+`mario_less.c`: For those who are less comfortable with computer science
 - When input is not an integer, line 10 doesn't print, since the boolean expression in line 13 only considers the situation when input is a wrong integer.
 Tried to add more conditions and take more datatypes into account but failed.
 My current knowledge (02/13/2023) is not sufficient to solve this.

+`mario_more.c`: For those who are more comfortable with computer science; can be easily done once worked out `mario_less.c`
+`cash.c`: For those who are less comfortable with computer science
-`mario_more.c`: for those who are more comfortable with computer science
+`credit.c`: For those who are more comfortable with computer science